Play Live Radio

 Stroke patients share their favorite songs with the Royal Philharmonic Orchestra prior to a jam session.

 Galloway has had patients with damage to the speech part of their brain practice singing a song from their past.
 The melodious part of the brain is able to access the memory of the lyrics, which in turn helps neurons create new pathways to the speech centers.
-With work, the patient can restore their ability to speak.
+With work, patients can restore their ability to speak.

 The therapy has shown satisfying results in healing motor functions, too, said Dr. Kiminobu Sugaya, a neurologist at the University of Central Florida.